vardanagarwal/Proctoring-AI/README.md

 2. Instance segmentation to count number of people and report if no one or more than one person detected.
 3. Record the distance between lips at starting.
 Report if candidate opens his mouth.
 4. Find and report any instances of mobile phones.
+5. Head pose estimation to find where the person is looking.

 ### Run
 Run `main.py`.
 To record mouth distances press r as indicated in video displayed.
 Then using multithreading, seperate threads are created for tracking eyes and mouth and one for counting people.
 To quit press q twice.
+This is for the first four functionalities.
+For head pose detection run [head_pose_detector](../../tree/master/head_pose_detector.py)

 #### Tutorials and Understanding